 The same could also be said of some of its most prominent attractions, with everything from its historic waterfront, filled with museums, boats and amenities for the cruise ship industry, to a convention center and shopping plazas, making sure there isn’t anyone who feels left out.

-Downtown is the location of the San Diego Comic Con, the largest, most famous comic convention in the world, drawing thousands of visitors from around the world each year.
+You can also find the San Diego Comic Con, the largest, most famous comic convention in the world, drawing thousands of visitors from around the world each year.
 Other popular festivals are the Martin Luther King Jr Day Parade and the Parade Of Lights.

 The downtown area is well-connected by public transportation, primarily the San Diego Trolley and buses, taking you to popular spots like Balboa Park and Old Town.